sociallyassistiverobotics/clm_ros_wrapper/README.md

 ## 2. Download and configure

-### 2.1 Download this repository in a suitable catkin workspace
+### 2.1 Download the repo in a suitable catkin workspace

 ```
 cd /your_ws/src